Top Debt Free Companies in India – 2023 (Updated)

 Are these companies good for investment at current prices?

-With the overall market growth that has happened in the last few years, few of these companies are not at fair value as compared to their current market prices.
+With the overall market growth in the last few years, few of these companies are not at fair value compared to their current market prices.

 On top of that, as you can see, many of the companies listed above are large-cap.
 Which is a hindrance to their further growth.

 A large company is limited by the overall potential of the market for growth.
-It already has a good market share and getting more doesn’t come easy.
+It already has a good market share, and getting more doesn’t come easily.

 For example, I have analyzed HDFC AMC as a good long-term investment pick.
 You can read about it in this post.